cucumber/docs/content/cucumber/step-definitions.md

 # Snippets

-When Cucumber encounters a [Gherkin step](/gherkin/reference#steps) without a matching step definition, it will print a step step definition snippet with a matching [Cucumber Expression](/cucumber/cucumber-expressions).
+When Cucumber encounters a [Gherkin step](/gherkin/reference#steps) without a matching step definition, it will print a step definition snippet with a matching [Cucumber Expression](/cucumber/cucumber-expressions).
 You can use this as a starting point for new step definitions.